JonoReshef/SQL-Agent/ARCHITECTURE.md

 ### Overview

 The **SQL Chat Workflow** (`src/chat_workflow/`) provides a natural language interface to query the WestBrand PostgreSQL database.
 Users can ask questions in plain English, and the system translates them to SQL queries using Azure OpenAI GPT-5.
+The system features **question enrichment** to better understand user intent, **query transparency** with AI-generated explanations, and **conversation persistence** for multi-turn interactions.

 ### Key Components